NodeJS

 • Mitigate security risks: Other security threats that rate limiting works to prevent include brute force, where attackers try to guess passwords in order to login into any account.

-• Ensure fair resource allocation: Here the concept of limit request means that each user must get equal access to the resources.
+• Ensure fair resource allocation: Here the concept of API limit request means that each user must get equal access to the resources.

 Quick start to include Rate Limiting in NestJS which is a NodeJS Framework